 - #Trending: Smartglasses' second comingSmartglasses are back, baby

 - Elsewhere iPhone glasses make videos 3D3D goggles on the cheap - and they work!

-- Apple VR & AR investigationWe build the case for the folks at Cupertino releasing smart specs
+- Apple VR & AR investigationWe build the case that Cupertino is working on AR and VR

 - 8 awesome future AR experiencesAugmented reality is so close, we can almost touch it

 - AR: Then, now & nextFrom HoloLens to Pokémon Go, we look at the past, present and future of AR

 They look almost exactly like regular sunglasses, another big deal.
 And even though the Oakley is much more expensive at $449 to the Spectacles' $129.99, that's still less than half the price of Glass.
 In its defence it was never a consumer product but hey, everyone treated it like one and it suffered as a result.

 When everyone is looking down at their smartphone - and now smartwatch screens - it's nice to have some thrilling, full on eye contact with another human being.
 That's why we're just not ready to jump to Glass levels of weirdness.
 This new batch of deconstructed smartglasses will help us come round to the idea of wearing tech on our faces.

 Wareable may get a commission